Inder-rana/Course_projects/Statistics_real_estate/README.md

 ![](https://github.com/Inder-rana/course_projects/blob/main/Statistics_real_estate/images/image_dataset.PNG)

-**2.** After I went through the raw data, in the next sheet name `Gender` I created a frequency distribution table of Male, Female, and Firms.
+**2.** After I went through the raw data, in the next sheet named `Gender` I created a frequency distribution table of Male, Female, and Firms.
 Along with a pie chart to represent their respective frequency, I have also included Firms, Firms have no gender.
 However, I need to add them to this pie chart, as otherwise, we will get a wrong interpretation of the data.

 ![](https://github.com/Inder-rana/course_projects/blob/main/Statistics_real_estate/images/Image_gender_frequency.PNG)

-**3.** I have created another sheet name `Location` with a frequency distribution table and a bar chart with a Pareto diagram of different locations in the US and abroad, from the chart For example, California, Nevada, and Oregon together, account for 81% of all purchases.
+**3.** I have created another sheet named `Location` with a frequency distribution table and a bar chart with a Pareto diagram of different locations in the US and abroad, from the chart For example, California, Nevada, and Oregon together, account for 81% of all purchases.

 ![](https://github.com/Inder-rana/course_projects/blob/main/Statistics_real_estate/images/image_location_frequency.PNG)